From Ballet to STEM: 3 Dancers’ Journeys

 1. James Shee

-James Shee is an assistant professor of Chemistry at Rice University in the United States.
-However, In his early adulthood he danced both as a trainee at San Francisco Ballet and as a company artist at the National Ballet of Canada.
+James Shee is an assistant professor of Chemistry at Rice University.
+However, In his early adulthood he danced as a trainee at San Francisco Ballet and as a company artist at the National Ballet of Canada.

-He then studied at Princeton after deferring his admittance for two years, and went on to study a PhD from Columbia University focused on computational chemistry.
+He then studied at Princeton and went on to study a PhD from Columbia University focused on computational chemistry, afterwards completing a postdoc at University of California, Berkeley.

-In grad school, Shee was able to tie his two passions together and study while working as a ballerina at night, proving that keeping a foot in the door for both fields is definitely possible.
+In grad school, Shee was able to tie his two passions together and study while working as a ballerina at night, proving that keeping a foot in the door for both fields is attainable.

 2. Annika Bounkeua

-Annika Bounkeua trained at Queensland Ballet in Brisbane but suffered an injury while dancing.
+Annika Bounkeua trained at Queensland Ballet but suffered an injury while dancing, leading her to make the hard decision to change careers.

-However, her injury sparked an interest in working in the medical field, which led to the pursuit of a Bachelors of Biomedical Science from Queensland University of Technology.
+However, her injury sparked an interest in working in the medical field, which led to the pursuit of a Bachelors of Biomedical Science from QUT.
 Annika recently completed her postgraduate studies with a Doctor of Medicine and is eager to work in a field which is constantly changing and giving back to others.

 3. Beatriz Stix-Brunel

 Upon retiring, Beatriz enrolled at Stanford University as a major in Symbolic systems.
-After a huge career dancing, she is excited to rediscover herself and compares the adrenaline of performing to the pressure of academic exams.
+She compares the adrenaline of performing to the pressure of academic exams.
+After a huge career dancing, she is excited to rediscover herself and feels like studying at Stanford is the start of a second life.

 Photo by Pixabay on Pexels.com